 Drexel University strives to recruit outstanding faculty members and to create an academic climate that welcomes diversity in many areas, including ethnicity, national origin, religion, race, gender, age, disability and sexual orientation.
 Our immediate goal is twofold: 1) to broaden our recruitment net to include a wide-range of highly qualified candidates and 2) to keep track of our recruitment efforts and outcomes so that we can assess our progress and continue to improve.
-There are no specific numeric targets or quotas – only the important goal of broadening the search process for each of our open full-time, tenure-track positions.
+There are no specific numeric targets or quotas – only the important goal of broadening the search process for each of our open full-time positions.

 This handbook gives guidelines for conducting a search that will yield the best candidates.
 Although nothing substitutes for actually reading this handbook, here is a summary of five key points: